Rutgers-ITI-202/team-assignment-javalava/README.md

 Do your best to set the scene for your game.
 Imagine that you were pitching your game to a video game company such as Activision: why should they publish YOUR game?
 Be as creative as possible: do a skit, use Powerpoint, whatever fits your game.

-Just don’t forget to demo the game, and show the class your Game Map.
+Just don't forget to demo the game, and show the class your Game Map.

 ## Due dates

 This project will have three milestones, at which time you are expected to deliver part of your work on this project.
 They are:

 1. Group Assignment 1, due 2/24/2017

-- Core implementation of the TestAdventure, AdventureModel, and Adventurer, and Room classes, demonstrating:
+Demonstrate core implementation of the game engine including TestAdventure, AdventureModel, and Adventurer, and Room classes, demonstrating:

--- Setup and loading of the game
+- Setup and loading of the game
--- Basic player I/O via the console, including the ability to accept commands -- Basic Adventurer interaction with a single room, including the ability to apply commands to that room that will generate appropriate output
+- Basic player I/O via the console, including the ability to accept commands
+- Basic Adventurer interaction with a single room, including the ability to apply commands to that room that will generate appropriate output
--- (Navigation is not need at this point, just commands like look, take, use, etc.)
+- (Navigation is not need at this point, just commands like look, take, use, etc.)
--- Note that at this point I am interested only in *core functionality*.
+- Note that at this point I am interested only in *core functionality*.
 I'm not looking for a fully-realized game world (that comes in part 2) or a wide variety of Rooms, Things, and Puzzles to interact with (that comes in part 3).

 2. Group Assignment 2, due 3/24/2017

-- Core design of the game, and production of the Game Map, Instructions, and Documentation
+- Core design of the game
+- Production of the Game Map, Instructions, and Documentation for external audiences (the players)
-- Creation of internal design and requirements documents for production team.
+- Creation of Design and Requirements documentation for internal audiences (the development team)

 3. Group Assignment 3, due 4/21/2017

 - Completion of code, meeting all the requirements listed above
 - Preparation of 5-10 minute demo of your game to the class